Skip to main content

 break

-case CONSTANTS.PROFILE.TYPE_O:
+case CONSTANTS.PROFILE_TYPE.O:

 profileSketch = GEOM2D.generateProfileTypeOSketch(depth, height, hollow, pipeThickness)